 Today, the aFRR-service is exclusively delivered by large assets with a power scheduling obligation ("CIPU assets").
 These CIPU assets have a RTU installed by Elia that is connected to Elia's SCADA system in real-time.
-In its new aFRR design3, Elia described the opening of the aFRR-market to all technologies (small biogas units, cogeneration...) connected to both the (closed) distribution and transmission grid and described the different options for the collection of data on level of the delivery point.
+In its new aFRR design, Elia described the opening of the aFRR-market to all technologies (small biogas units, cogeneration...) connected to both the (closed) distribution and transmission grid and described the different options for the collection of data on level of the delivery point.

 Elia worked closely together with the DSO's over the past few months to propose an architecture for the collection of data for the aFRR settlement.
 During this exercise, Elia was supported by Deloitte to provide technical assistance and analysis of the different options presented in the aFRR design note from a technical and economic point of view.
-The result of this work and assessment is now for the first time consulted via this proposition of the implementation plan.